12 Famous Authors Who Also Wrote for Children

 5. Aldous Huxley

-Thirteen years after writing Brave New World, Aldous Huxley penned a story for his 5-year-old niece called The Crows of Pearblossom.
+Twelve years after writing Brave New World, Aldous Huxley penned a story for his niece called The Crows of Pearblossom.
 Four years after Huxley died, Random House published the tale as a picture book.
 The story follows Mr. and Mrs. Crow and their neighbor, Mr. Snake, who always steals and eats their eggs.
 One day, the Crows leave fake eggs in their nest.
 When Mr. Snake eats the eggs, he gets a bad stomachache and dies.

 6. John Updike